Duke–Michigan men's basketball rivalry: Historical overview

 On March 15, 2015, ESPN Films released another 30 for 30 documentary entitled I Hate Christian Laettner in which both Laettner and his Duke teammate and roommate Brian Davis also responded to Rose's earlier remarks.
 Brian Davis replied, "You know, they talk all this Uncle Tom sh** and, you know, I'm like, I'm more hood and street than any mother f***** on that team.
 To say that about us, we knew it was ridiculous.
 Because they all wanted to go to Duke.
 Chris Webber visited Duke and stayed with me."
 Laettner continued: "Not all of us at Duke were from the entitled families.
 I wasn't.
 Bobby Hurley wasn't.
 Thomas Hill wasn't.
 Brian Davis wasn't.
 The only person that was, was Grant Hill.
 Besides that, we were blue collar kids, too."

 Although the schools do not share geographic proximity, which would induce frequent recruiting battles, there have been some high-profile recruits that were heavily targeted by both institutions.
 Chris Webber, Michigan's Mr. Basketball in 1991 and the National High School player of the year, chose Michigan over Duke and eventually became the #1 pick in the 1993 NBA draft after playing two seasons for the Wolverines.
 Duke returned the favor by gaining a commitment from Michigan-raised Detroit Country Day alum Shane Battier, the 1997 Mr. Basketball of Michigan, who led Duke's 2001 National Championship team, while sweeping all of the National Player of the Year awards.
 Battier had been a fan of the Fab Five growing up.
 More recently, Michigan landed Mitch McGary, who had visited only Michigan, Duke and University of North Carolina.

 In the 2013 contest, 10th-ranked Duke entered the game playing its 220th consecutive contest as a top-10 team in the AP poll and defending a 106-game consecutive non-conference home game winning streak.
 22nd-ranked Michigan entered the game having played 80 consecutive games (44 consecutive weeks) as a ranked team.
-Coming off a loss to Arizona, Duke was at risk of it first consecutive non-conference losses since November 1999 and its first ever ACC–Big Ten Challenge home loss in six contests.
-However, Duke bounced back to win 79-69 behind 24 points and 9 assists from Quinn Cook.
+Coming off a loss to Arizona, Duke was at risk of losing consecutive non-conference games for the first time since November 1999 and its first ever ACC–Big Ten Challenge home loss in six contests.
+However, Duke bounced back to win 79–69 behind 24 points and 9 assists from Quinn Cook.
 Michigan's loss and fall from the polls ended the sixth longest active streak of poll membership.